u20n/m2h/README.md

 **Translation Notes**:
 - Use `$`/`$$` to denote LaTex; `\(`/`\)` and `\[`/`\]` are treated as escaped sequences.
-- Only `---` is a horizontal line.
+- Only `---` is treated as a horizontal line.
-- Bold/Itallic is only `*`.
+- Only `*` is treated as Bold/Itallic.
 Nested Bold/Itallics are supported.
-- Double Newlines are not ignored.
+- Double newlines are not ignored.

 **Usage**: